danaikorre/dsmanufacturing.github.io/faqs.md

 We have provided [answers to common questions](how_to_apply.md) from applicants on the application process, along with detail on eligibility for fee waivers.
 <p>&nbsp;</p>

-## Project work and hands-on sessions
+## Hands-on sessions and project work

+### What is going to happen in the tutorials?

+The tutorials, while optional, are considered the backbone activity of the course.
+Tutorials map to each week's lecture topics, to deepen understanding of concepts discussed and map theory and guidelines to practical application using your project data and ideas.
+They are practical, hands-on sessions to help you to develop, share and evaluate ideas you have for your project.

+Please note that if you choose not to attend tutorials you **must** still follow the tutorial scripts; these are linked to brief reflection exercises that guide you through the process of completing your final project.
+<p>&nbsp;</p>

 ### BYOD &ndash; Bring Your Own Data

 We encourage participants to come with an idea and/or data for their project, from work or of personal interest.
 Please note you do not need to have an idea formulated in advance; we will address projects and input data in the first week's tutorials.
-We will also provide pointers to open, public datasets.
+We will also provide [pointers to public, open datasets](organisation.md#byod).

 Please [complete a short survey](https://forms.gle/4Z6wTZkoHMsNL5Yu5) and provide your contact details or [e-mail us](mailto:datavisonline@gmail.com) if you wish to discuss ideas prior to course start.